ABI-Software/software-development-guidelines/README.rst

 How to make changes
 ~~~~~~~~~~~~~~~~~~~

-If the main branch can no longer be committed to, how can any change be done?
+If the main branch can no longer be committed to, how can any changes be done?
 This is where "feature branches" comes in.

 Whenever a new feature is required or conceived, one might have accidentally started doing some development and made commits, and end up with some commits like this: